apache/mesos/docs/endpoints/master/unreserve.md

 >        /master/unreserve

 ### TL;DR; ###
-Unreserve resources dynamically on a specific slave.
+Unreserve resources dynamically on a specific agent.

 ### DESCRIPTION ###
-Returns 202 Accepted if the request was accepted.
-This does not imply that the requested resources have been unreserved successfully: resource unreservation is done asynchronously and may fail.
+Returns 202 ACCEPTED which indicates that the unreserve operation has been validated successfully by the master.
+Returns 307 TEMPORARY_REDIRECT redirect to the leading master when current master is not the leader.
+Returns 503 SERVICE_UNAVAILABLE if the leading master cannot be found.
+The request is then forwarded asynchronously to the Mesos agent where the reserved resources are located.
+That asynchronous message may not be delivered or unreserving resources at the agent might fail.

 Please provide "slaveId" and "resources" values designating the resources to be unreserved.